 - DO NOT use the power cord or strain relief to carry the pumps.
 Use the handle. - DO NOT pull on the cord to disconnect the system or the pump.
-Pull the plug. - DO NOT expose the control units to water, rain or snow. - DO NOT operate the pumps or control units if they have been damaged in any way. - DO NOT use pumps in pits handling raw sewage, salt water, or hazardous liquids. - DO NOT disassemble the pumps or control units.
+Pull the plug. - DO NOT expose the control units to water, rain or snow.
+DO NOT place the control units on the floor. - DO NOT operate the pumps or control units if they have been damaged in any way. - DO NOT use pumps in pits handling raw sewage, salt water, or hazardous liquids.
+This product is for ground water use only. - DO NOT disassemble the pumps or control units.
 When service is required, contact Glentronics' technical support at 800-991-0466, option 3.
 Return the product to the manufacturer for any repairs at the following address:

-Glentronics, Inc.

-645 Heathrow Drive, Lincolnshire, IL 60069
+Glentronics, Inc. 645 Heathrow Drive, Lincolnshire, IL 60069